fsluis/research-methods/docs/labs1_interviews.md

 This study demonstrates how semi-structured interviews and inductive analysis can reveal social dynamics in research collaborations.
 The card sorting method provides a structured way to develop themes from qualitative data, making it a valuable approach for analyzing group discussions and professional interactions in lab settings.

 Reference:
-Fraumann, G., Lund, H., van der Sluis, F., & Hertzum, M. (2025).
-Collaboration in data-intensive research networks: Expectations of Ph.D. fellows [work in progress / not published yet].
+Fraumann, G., van der Sluis, F., Hertzum, M., & Lund, H. (2024).
+Collaboration in a Data Intensive Network of Ph.D-Fellows: Experiences from Train2Wind.
+In M. Günther, G. Giebel, & H. Lund (Eds.), Train2Wind: Training Fellows in enTrainment in Offshore Wind Power: A European Doctoral Network (pp. 10-17).
+Danmarks Tekniske Universitet (DTU). [https://doi.org/10.5281/zenodo.14044958]

 ## Other example studies
 Gwynne, A. E. (2024).
 ‘Up to you’: Self-help books, depression and the reconstruction of reading.
 Media, Culture & Society, 46(2), 324-342. https://doi.org/10.1177/01634437231198431